 If you do successfully get your mugshot removed from a site, it’s just a matter of time before it pops up elsewhere.
 You’ll need to be diligent about searching for yourself regularly to ensure that your reputation stays clean.

 Get Your Record Expunged

 You may choose to try to have your record sealed or expunged with the goal of Texas mugshot removal.
-The number of years that you’ll have to wait to attempt expunction depends on the type of crime committed.
+The number of years that you’ll have to wait to attempt an expunction of arrest records depends on the type of crime committed.